svekeman/www-greenitglobe/www.greenitglobe.com/content/home/howitworks_box.md

 #Don't remove title!
 title = "howitworks_box"

-header = "How It Works"
+header = "What it does."

-summary = "Gener8 are building blocks to instantly create IT infrastructure and secure storage capacity.
-Combining and stacking the building blocks provide you with scale-out capability for both storage and compute capacity.
-Gener8 can also be used as stand-alone IT system in a hyperdense, silent and power-saving form factor."
+summary = "Archive, Blockchain,  Databases, Dockers and virtual desktops and servers.
+Cloud units can be combined to create any IT architecture  in an easy, reliable and scalable manner."

 +++